Awarapan: Production

 Some scenes were shot in Lahore, making it one of the few Indian films to have been filmed in Pakistan.
-Other scenes were filmed in Hong Kong, Bangkok and Moscow.
+Other scenes were filmed in Hong Kong and Bangkok.

 Soundtrack

-The music for the film was composed by Roxen (band) & Annie Khalid and were recreated in musical arrangements by Pritam.
-Some of the singers who have lent their voices for the album include Mustafa Zahid, Suzanne D'Mello, Rafaqat Ali Khan and Annie Khalid.
-The lyrics have been written by Sayeed Quadri, Asif Ali Baig and Annie Khalid.
-All the remix versions were produced by DJ Suketu and arranged by Aks.
+The soundtrack was composed by Pritam.
+The vocals were provided by Mustafa Zahid, Suzanne D'Mello, Rafaqat Ali Khan and Annie Khalid.
+The lyrics were written by Sayeed Quadri, Asif Ali Baig and Annie Khalid.
+All the remix versions were produced by DJ Suketu and arranged by Aks.The soundtrack was highly appreciated by the audiences and critics and was one of the top albums of 2007.

 Track listing

-Release

-Awarapan was released on 29 June 2007 all over India under the banner of Vishesh Films.

 Reception

 Taran Adarsh from Bollywood Hungama gave the film 3.5 stars out of 5 and praised the direction, music, dialogue and performances, while noting the film's excessive violence could act as a deterrent for several viewers.
 Rajeev Masand gave the film 3 stars out of 5 and felt the film had an "international look" owing to its action scenes and the Hong Kong skyline; he also praised the music and found the carnage sequences to have a "strange beauty".
 However, he criticized the slow pace, violence content and felt the film did not get to the characters' emotional core.
 Jaspreet Pandohar from BBC similarly gave the film 3 stars, describing it as an "engaging, albeit violent, drama" and praising Hashmi's performance, while feeling disappointed that more was not made of the issue of human trafficking.

-On the other hand, Khalid Mohamed from Hindustan Times gave the film 2 stars out of 5 and criticized the slow pacing, violence, while praising Hashmi's performance and Pritam's music.
+Khalid Mohamed from Hindustan Times gave the film 2 stars out of 5 and criticized the slow pacing, violence, while praising Hashmi's performance and Pritam's music.
 Ajit N. from Rediff.com gave the film 1.5 stars out of 5 and felt Rana and Saran were wasted.

+Sequel

+A sequel, Awarapan 2, is scheduled to release on 3 April 2026.